What is Arthritis?

 Other types of arthritis include the following:

 This form of arthritis is an inflammatory condition that most commonly affects the spine (though other parts of the body can be affected, including the eyes, joints and tendons).
-It's also more common in men than women.
-To learn more about ankylosing spondylitis, its causes and treatements, why not read our article.
+It's also more common in men than women (according to the NHS men are twice as likely to develop ankylosing spondylitis than women (iii)).
+To learn more about ankylosing spondylitis, its causes and treatments, why not read our article.

-Causing pain in the muscles, tendons and ligaments, fibromyalgia is more common in women than men too (according to Arthritis Research UK, up to one person in every 25 may be affected).
+Causing pain in the muscles, tendons and ligaments, fibromyalgia affects around seven times as many women as men (iv) (according to Versus Arthritis, up to one person in every 25 may be affected).

-Lupus erythematosus (SLE) or lupus, as it is more commonly known causes many symptoms, including joint pain and swelling, fatigue and skin rashes.
+Lupus erythematosus (SLE) – or lupus, as it is more commonly known – causes many symptoms, including joint pain and swelling, fatigue and skin rashes.
 Many sufferers have flare-ups, and symptoms can range from mild to severe.
-It&rss more common in women than men, as well as in certain ethnic groups such as those of African origin.
+It&rss about nine times more common in women than men, and more common in certain ethnic groups such as those of African origin and women of Chinese origin (vi).

-Affecting an estimated 1.4 percent of UK adults, gout symptoms include sudden, or acute, attacks that cause excruciating pain in a joint, most commonly the big toe.
+Affecting an estimated 1.4 percent of UK adults (vii), gout symptoms include sudden or acute attacks that cause excruciating pain in a joint, most commonly the big toe.
 It develops when a build-up of uric acid in the blood causes crystals of sodium urate to form in and around a joint, causing pain and inflammation.
-This type of arthritis affects more men than women.
+This type of arthritis affects more men than women, especially those aged between 30 - 60 years old (vii).

 Juvenile idiopathic arthritis